The Doctor of Intercultural Studies Degree Program

 Admission Requirements

-Applicants for the DIS program must possess an Association of Theological Schools’ (ATS) accredited MDiv or a comparable two-year master’s degree in appropriate intercultural, biblical, and theological disciplines with a GPA of 3.0 or higher and present at least two years of effective intercultural ministry experience relevant to the proposed DIS program focus.
-Doctoral applicants who are otherwise qualified but whose graduate degree is not an MDiv, or other specified master's degree may seek admission by establishing the educational equivalence of the admissions requirements.
-Interested parties are invited to contact the Director of Admissions or the Director f the DIS program for further information.
+Applicants for the Doctor of Intercultural Studies program must possess an Association of Theological Schools’ (ATS) accredited MDiv or a comparable two-year master’s degree in appropriate intercultural, biblical, and theological disciplines with a GPA of 3.0 or higher and present at least two years of effective intercultural ministry experience relevant to the proposed DIS program focus.

 Residence Requirements